-Impress: The UX Portfolio framework for Keynote and PowerPoint for $99I want this!
+Impress: The ultimate UX Portfolio template for Keynote and PowerPoint for $99I want this!

-This is the UX Portfolio framework that has helped designers secure roles at top-tier companies including Amazon, Google and Facebook.
+This is the UX Portfolio template that has helped designers secure roles at top-tier companies including Amazon, Google and Facebook.

 This is the very latest iteration of Impress, representing five years of research.
 It’s a collection of slides and slide masters that can be used to create a PDF-based UX Portfolio.
 I use it for my very own portfolio, and I give you the information to easily understand, re-use and extend it.
 It’s simply a framework.
 You can really make it your own.